henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 All menu items are enabled *except* any item whose json contains the `"_lockedBy"` attribute.
 That item will be enabled only when the menu item specified by the value of `"_lockedBy"` is completed.

 ## Document for your users
 When using locking with a plug-in, remember to document its use in your README and to provide sample configuration in *example.json*.

-CSS
-_isComplete
-_force

-define completion
-define enabled

-*src/core/js/models/adaptModel.js*
-Matt: please note that I have instructed that all lockTypes including custom to be assigned in course.json, and that custom requires an additional assignment of `_lockedBy`in contentObjects.json.

-Complete page: Developers Guide: Menu.
-How to ensure the menu can be locked.